Batman: Return of the Caped Crusaders (2016)

 78 min.
-Warner Bros.
-Animation.
 Director: Rick Morales.
-Cast: Adam West, Burt Ward, Julie Newmar.
+Cast: Julie Newmar, Adam West, Burt Ward.

 Riddle me this!
 Why does Batman love jokes?
 Because of the "punch"-lines!
 "Ooof!"
 "Zap!" and "Boff!" are just the beginning when it comes to the poker-faced humor of Batman: Return of the Caped Crusaders.
 Despite Batman's dark beginnings and his currently prevailing broodiness, most of the people responsible for telling his contemporary stories have an undying enthusiasm for his silliest incarnation: the 1966 Batman of the small and big screens, as played by Adam West.
 Now that longstanding rights issues have been cleared up, it's possible for the DC Universe Animated Original Movie team at Warner Animation Group to tell stories in the "Batman '66" universe.
 Re-enlisting original stars West, Burt Ward, and Julie Newmar, Batman: Return of the Caped Crusaders serves as a gleeful exercise in nostalgia, a fun and family-friendly Batman story in its own right, and a running commentary on the character's flexible interpretation.